pingcap/docs-cn/scale-tidb-using-tiup.md

     tiup cluster scale-out <cluster-name> scale-out.yaml
     ```

+    > **Note:**
+    >
+    > The command above is based on the assumption that the mutual trust has been configured for the user to execute the command and the new machine.
+If the mutual trust cannot be configured, use the `-p` option to enter the password of the new machine, or use the `-i` option to specify the private key file.

     If you see the `Scaled cluster <cluster-name> out successfully`, the scale-out operation is successfully completed.

 3. Check the cluster status: